KorfLab/Milk-DNase-Seq-Project/README_repeatmasker_analysis.md

 ```

-## What was the difference between -qq and default mode?
+## What was the difference between -qq, -s and default mode?

-The main difference seems to be that rush job mode (`-qq`) annotates fewer repeats.
-The total proportion of repeats falls from 46.35% (default mode) to 42.60% (rush mode).
+Moving from -qq to default to -s mode gives you more repeats.
+The total proportion of repeats falls from 47.92% (slow mode) to 46.35% (default mode) to 42.60% (rush mode).

 ## Also generated some repeats from Repeatmasker.org ##